Asking About Data

 WHERE created_at >= '2026-05-01';

-This statement extracts the names and emails of users who signed up on or after May 1, 2026.
+This sentence retrieves the name and email of users who signed up on or after May 1, 2026.

 Without WHERE, all rows of the selected table are targeted.
 With WHERE, the scope of the question narrows.
-The narrower it gets, the clearer the answer becomes.
+The narrower it becomes, the clearer the answer.

-The more specific the question, the more clearly data speaks.
+The more specific the question, the more clearly the data speaks.

 An attitude toward reading data

 SELECT, FROM, WHERE.
-These three form the most basic skeleton of SQL.
+These three make up the most basic framework of SQL.

-But this is not just a matter of grammar.
-It's about how you approach data.
+But this is not merely a matter of grammar.
+It's a matter of how you approach data.

 Learning SQL is not about memorizing commands.
 It's about learning how to ask questions of data.
-Deciding what you want to see, pointing to where to find it, determining the scope to narrow it to.
-That structure is SQL.
+Deciding what you want to see, pointing out where to find it, determining what scope to narrow it to — that structure is SQL.

-If you felt lost when you first typed SELECT in the Supabase SQL Editor, that's natural.
-You encountered the language of questions before you had decided what you wanted to ask.
+If you felt confused when you first typed SELECT in the Supabase SQL Editor, that's only natural.
+You encountered the language of questions before you had sorted out what you wanted to ask.

-Data doesn't speak for itself.
-It answers only gradually, and only to those ready to read.
+Data doesn't speak on its own.
+It answers, little by little, only to those who are ready to read it.